MorrissyLab/mosaicMPI/README.md

 > Warning: Not completely implemented yet!

-Check h5ad objects for cells, spots, samples, or genes which have missing values, negative values, or sum of 0.
+Check h5ad objects for cells, spots, samples, or genes which have missing values, negative values, or variance of 0.

 cNMF  supports input data that is sparse (i.e. with zeros), but not with missing values.
 When missing values are present (eg. from concatenation of datasets with partially overlapping features), the default behaviour is to subset the input matrix to shared features/genes only, but it is recommended to either run each dataset separately or use a dense, imputed data matrix. cNMF will warn the user if missing data is present.

 ```
 cnmfsns check-h5ad file.h5ad file_filtered.h5ad